 As I light up and lean over the balcony, she lets out a heavy sigh.

-‘You know, Jax,’ she says, and her voice sounds soft and melodic, ‘If I can make you take pauses while you read me, go back a few lines and take my words in all over again, I’m happy.’
+“You know, Jax,” she says, her voice soft and melodic, “if I can make you take pauses while you read me, go back a few lines and take my words in all over again, I’m happy.”

 I turn my head over my shoulder and look her up and down.
 She looks dreamy.
 I do not know how I will unlock her thoughts later.

 Again I want to reassure her, for the hundredth time since I entered her apartment, that my questions will be reasonable and her answers can, eventually, be turned around a bit.
-After all, the public knows her as a good upcoming writer and I have no intention to make her look like anything less.
+After all, the public knows her as a good upcoming writer and I have no intention of making her look a mess.

-‘You are right, you definitely don’t,’ she then says in a firm voice before going back to staring into the distance.
+“You are right, you definitely don’t,” she says in a firm voice, then goes back to staring into the distance.

-For a minute, I wanted to believe that I had built a bridge there, but sooner than I expected she went back to her passivity and oblivion and I, just as clueless as before, back to enjoying my cigarette; well, hers.
+For a minute, I wanted to believe that I had built a bridge there, but sooner than I expected she went back to her passivity and oblivion and I, as clueless as before, back to enjoying my cigarette.
+Well, hers.